nataliabueno/nataliabueno.github.io/publications.md

 * Bueno, N. S., Nunes, F., Zucco, Cesar.
 “What You See and What You Get: The Direct and Indirect Political Dividends of Public Policies” (Revised
 & Resubmitted)

 * Schiff, K. J., Schiff, D., and Bueno, N. S..
-“The Liar’s Dividend: The Impact of Deepfakes and Fake News on Politician Support and Trust in Media” (under review)
+“The Liar’s Dividend: The Impact of Deepfakes and Fake News on Politician Support and Trust in Media” (invited to Revise & Resubmit)

 * Batista, F., Bueno, N. S., Nunes, F., Pavão, N., Wirtschafter, V., and Santos, J. “Detecting Misinformation in the Global South: The Spread of False News by Political Leaders” (under review)